 If a skier/Team Representative believes that there was an error in a score, he may challenge it by notifying the Chief Judge before the next skier goes out (or as soon as is judged practicable by the Judges) and by putting up US\$250.
-The Chief Judge and a designated review judge will review the video (boat video or gate video).
+The Chief Judge and a designated review judge will review the video (boat video or gate video) these two review Judges must be different from the ones who originally made the call.
 If they both agree on a score, that will be the given score.
 If they disagree or agree that the video does not clearly overrule the score given by the judges, then that score will stand.
 The US\$250 will only be returned if the original score was changed.

 The boat Judge shall observe the boat path.
 If any part of the boat deviates outside the bounds of the boat gates, the boat judge shall award an optional reride with a protected score if the path of deviation was a disadvantage to the skier.
 If it was to the skier's advantage, a reride is mandatory.
 See also Rule 14.15 End Course Video